Christian-Karlsson-CK/Radio-contolled-airplane-system/README.md

 DONE:
 1. Make the joystick work and get its analog input into the ESP32.(Testing purposes)
-3. Write/find a library for the NRF24L01 transceiver.
+3. Write/find a library for the NRF24L01 transceiver for ESP32.
-3.1 Test that registers is properly read and written to.
-(This took way too many hours to get working)
+3.1 Test that registers is properly read and written to.(ESP32) (This took way too many hours to get working) 3.2 Test that the SPI transmitting part to the LRF24L01 is working properly (ESP32)

+3.4 Test that i can read/write to registers for an AVR MCU.

 TODO:

-SKIP: 2.
-Make the servo move as intended from the input from the joystick on the ESP32.(Testing purposes)
+3.3 Rewrite the library to work with a AVR MCU.

-3.2 Test that the SPI transmitting part to the LRF24L01 is working properly
+3.5 Test that the SPI transmitting part to the LRF24L01 is working properly for the AVR MCU
 4. Test that I can send a message from TX to RX MCUs using the NRF24L01 transceiver.
 5. Properly send joystick input from TX to RX using NRF24L01 transceiver, RX then move a servo as intended.
 6. From the ESP32 test ESC and make it work with the motor.